graphpaperpress/Sell-Media/readme.txt

 = Configuration =

-[Download our Free PDF Guide](https://graphpaperpress-downloads.s3.amazonaws.com/free/Sell-Photos-Online.pdf) for detailed instructions and screenshots or visit the official plugin [Documentation](http://graphpaperpress.com/docs/sell-media/) to learn how to setup and customize Sell Media.
+Visit the official plugin [Documentation](http://graphpaperpress.com/docs/sell-media/) to learn how to setup and customize Sell Media.

 == Frequently Asked Questions ==

-= Can you help me set up this plugin? =

-If you're having trouble getting things set up, we offer a hosted version of Sell Media through our [VisualSociety.com](https://visualsociety.com) platform.
-There are many additional features found at VisualSociety.com.

 = Can I sell photo prints in addition to downloads? =

-Yes, there are two ways to do this: 1) [VisualSociety.com](https://visualsociety.com) includes print fulfillment by the world's best photo printers.
-2) The [Reprints extension](https://graphpaperpress.com/plugins/sell-media-reprints/) allows you to sell prints, but you are responsible for fulfilling the order.
+Yes, the [Reprints extension](https://graphpaperpress.com/plugins/sell-media-reprints/) allows you to sell prints, but you are responsible for fulfilling the order.
 Both you and the customer will receive an email when an order is placed.

 = I have 5k+ photos I would like to sell, can Sell Media handle this? =